MotoStatz

 04-06 Yamaha YZF-R1 Top Speed & Acceleration Performance Review

-BMW being who they are we would have expected a proper BMW sports bike to be exceptionally good, but the German brand’s first real attempt made anything from Japan or Europe pretty much second-best from the get-go.
+Given the brand’s reputation, we expected a proper BMW sportbike to be exceptionally good, but the German manufacturer’s first real attempt made virtually every rival from Japan and Europe second-best from the outset.

-Designing and manufacturing a class-leading sports bike is not easy.
+Designing and manufacturing a class-leading sportbike is not easy.

-To even have a hope of achieving this massive feat the BMW S1000RR took a lot of inspiration from the once very dominant Suzuki GSX-R1000 from 2005, a bike that pretty much duffed-up all bikes that came before it.
+To have any hope of achieving this feat, the BMW S1000RR took significant inspiration from the once-dominant Suzuki GSX-R1000 of 2005, a bike that had outperformed everything that came before it.

 Gen 1 BMW S1000RR Dyno Curve